 - You need to finance a significant portion of your education, including tuition and living costs.

-Public banks like SBI and Union Bank of India often provide secured loans with generous terms.
+Public sector banks often provide secured loans with generous terms.
 These loans can cover a wide range of education-related expenses without requiring a high-income co-applicant.

 Students with Strong Co-Applicants but No Collateral